 Several software packages can automate McCabe-Thiele calculations and generate the graphical representation.

 Pilot plant studies are often conducted to validate the number of stages predicted by the McCabe-Thiele method for a specific extraction system.
-By understanding the factors involved and the graphical approach of the McCabe-Thiele method, you can effectively design and optimize liquid-liquid extraction processes.

 As previously explained, the McCabe-Thiele method for liquid-liquid extraction doesn't involve a single, definitive equation.
 It's a graphical technique that utilizes material balances and equilibrium data to determine the minimum number of theoretical stages needed for efficient separation.
 Here's a breakdown of the relevant factors and how they are used with the McCabe-Thiele method: